anodynos/urequire-rc-teacup-js/readme.md

       html ->
         body ->
           div '#Hello, ',-> greeting
-          persons ['John', 'Maria']
+          persons ['Leonardo', 'Da Vinci']
 ```

-Note there's no need to import any teacup keys as vars, eg `div = teacup.div` etc - they are automagically imported by `urequire-rc-teacup-js`
+Note there's no need to import any teacup keys as vars, eg `{div, body} = teacup` etc - they are imported by `urequire-rc-teacup-js`

 ### How to use (in your [uRequire config](http://urequire.org/masterdefaultsconfig.coffee))